Jibble330/GameOfLife/README.md

 # Conway's Game of Life
-Recreation of Conway's Game of Life in python
+Recreation of Conway's Game of Life in Python

-Use arrow keys to move around, and space to start and pause the game. <br/>
+Use arrow keys to move your view, space to start and pause the game, and click on tiles to switch them on or off. <br/>

 ---